mailwish/Mailwish-SMTP-Wordpress-Plugin/README.md

 ## License

-This plugin is licensed under the GPL v2 or later.
+This plugin is licensed under the GPLv2 or later.

 ## Changelog